R3MODAS/Backend/Readme.md

 - Install the packages mentioned above along with mongoose and express-session and write the app.js code first in app.js file and write it after view engine and before logger

 - Setup users.js properly and in index.js try to register first and then other codes as well

+## Understanding the code of aut

+- app.use(expressSession(....)) // This will allow us to create session for the server to save data

+- app.use(passport.initialize()) // This will initialize passport along with its power of authentication and authorization

+- app.use(passport.session()) // This will create session for passport to save data

+- passport.serializeUser(usersRouter.serializeUser()) and passport.deserializeUser(usersRouter.deserializeUser()) // This will serialize/deserialize user from the session. serializeUser is called during the login process to store the user information in the session, and deserializeUser is called on every subsequent request to restore/get the user object.